 View all courses offered at College Heights Secondary School and where they can take you.
 Please download: Pathways Booklet

-Grade Nine Course Description/Option Sheet
+Grade Nine Course Description/Option Sheet and transition information

 Dual Credit Opportunities – Conestoga College